Unique sparse decomposition of low rank matrices: Theoretical Guarantees

-\end{lemma} Lemma \ref{lem_R1} shows that any critical point $\bq\in R_1$ is either a strict saddle point that there exists a direction along which the Hessian is negative, or the desired local solution $\bar{\mb q}$ that satisfies the second order optimality condition and is equal to one column of $\bA$, up to its sign. \item[(2)] Optimization landscape for $R_2$: \begin{lemma} Assume $\theta < 1 / 3$.
-For any point $\mb q\in R_2(C_\star)$ with $C_\star \le {1-3\theta \over 2}$, there exists $\mb v$ such that
+\end{lemma} To prove Lemma \ref{lem_R1}, we characterize all critical points in $R_1$.
+Specifically, we show that any critical point $\mb q\in R_1$ is either a strict saddle point in the sense that there exists a direction along which the Hessian is negative, or satisfies the second order optimality condition and is equal to one column of $\bA$, up to its sign.